n-ce/ytify/README.md

 ## WHY / The story of ytify
 - I was an avid [NewPipe](https://github.com/TeamNewPipe/NewPipe) user back in 2021, which I used for background playback.
 - I noticed it wasn't able to stream under low network conditions which would occur when my daily data quota would expire.
-- I noticed newpipe allows downloading audio of the stream in multiple bitrates (50kbps, 90kbps, 130kbps) but it only provides the best one when streaming.
+- Newpipe allowed downloading audio of the stream in multiple bitrates (50kbps, 90kbps, 130kbps) but it only provided the best one when streaming.
 So i decided to create an [issue](https://github.com/TeamNewPipe/NewPipe/issues/5838).
-- At the time I used to download audio, video streams from https://projectlounge.pw/ytdl.
+- At the time I used to download opus audio, av1 video streams from https://projectlounge.pw/ytdl.
 The streams could easily be downloadable in required format by just modifying the site link , without any CORS issues.
 - Things clicked in my mind, and I created this project, this was [the first build](https://github.com/n-ce/ytify/blob/bf129e573c56e99f88b51f679077cb9f8a9a6b3c/index.html) on Jan 2022.
-- Months later the 5th Major version was released with its own backend which was then replaced by the piped API which is itself based off newpipe, so we came #fullCircle.
+- Months later the 5th Major version was released with its own backend which was then replaced by the piped API which is itself based off the newpipe extractor, so we came #fullCircle.

-## Development `</>`

-Simply clone this repository and set up index.html as default run command.
-No specific build tools are required.

 ## [Licence 📝](https://github.com/n-ce/ytify/blob/main/LICENSE)
 ## [Contributing 📋](https://github.com/n-ce/ytify/blob/main/CONTRIBUTING.md)